Crash Course C++Builder - part 1

 - foot2meter.obj is an intermediate file that was generated from the source files

 - some other files for housekeeping.
-In the next lessons we'll discuss all those files in detail.
+In the next tutorials we'll discuss all those files in detail.

 - Doubleclick on foot2meter.exe: the program starts.